CBelcianu/Parallel-and-Distributed-Programming/tiv/Readme.md

 ambassador.yaml  auth_svc.yaml  expected_date_svc.yaml  invoices_svc.yaml
 ```

-Now we have to tell each .yaml file, besides the ambassador one, where to find the docker image.
+Now we have to tell each .yaml file, besides the ambassador one, where to find their corresponding docker image.
 In order to do this execute `$ vim invoices_svc.yaml`.

 ```yaml
 template: